Kickstarting Creativity In the Modern World

-Years ago I was at a conference and it was in a small room — this is the Boy Scout firepit story — in a roundtable discussion.
+Years ago I was at a conference and it was in a small room—this is the Boy Scout firepit story—in a roundtable discussion.
 And one guy said, “So I’m working on this project and I have a day job and I can only work on it in my spare time.”
 When does it become not a side project?
 Like how do you make that leap, right?
 The leap we’re kind of talking about.
 And I was like, “Well, you know, you just have to fish or cut bait at some point.
 Like, you’re either going to turn this thing into a real thing or you’re never going to turn it into a real thing and it’s never really going to grow.”
-Things grow because you water it.
-If you only give it so much water, it’s only going to grow so much.
+Things grow because you water them.
+If you only give them so much water, they’re only going to grow so much.

 That’s always a very personal question, and they’re asking a question that only they can answer.
 But I try to ask: How do you make it less scary?
 How do you de-risk it?
 Because I think what everyone’s afraid of is this fear of failure or risking their livelihood or whatever.
 A lot of it just comes down to your reputation or am I sullied because I couldn’t accomplish the thing that I was going to do.

-But what I try to do — and we did this for Kickstarter — is start really small and start really humble.
-And so for me, it’s always hunting for what is this simplest form that that idea can take, as a baby step, as a first step.
+But what I try to do—and we did this for Kickstarter—is start really small and start really humble.
+It’s always hunting for what is the simplest form that an idea can take, as a baby step, as a first step.

 There’s a scale to a beginning, right?

 It’s a scale to a beginning.
 I get brought into these discussions and asked about this quite a bit.
-Corporations [ask] how do we get more like a startup, what is innovation, define innovation, talk to us about innovation.
-Because we see a lot of that on Kickstarter and Kickstarter in and of itself.
+Corporations ask, How do we get more like a startup?
+What is innovation?
+Because we see a lot of that on Kickstarter and Kickstarter, in and of itself, proved to be innovative.

-And, you know, there’s a scale to the organization that can’t quite comprehend the beginnings, because everybody that’s asking the question — predominantly, at least — they’re not founders or early employees.
-They have taken on the reins of the organization, could be a year, five years, 20 years, 100 years after the formation of the thing.
+And, you know, there’s a scale to the organization that can’t quite comprehend the beginnings, because everybody that’s asking the question—predominantly, at least—they’re not founders or early employees.
+They have taken on the reins of the organization, could be a year, five years, twenty years, one hundred years after the formation of the thing.